mattermost/mattermost-handbook/operations/research-and-development/product/release-process/cloud-release.md

 ### B. (T-minus 0 working days) Release day

 1. Release Manager:
- - Post changelog.
+ - Post in Announcements channel with a link to the changelog.
- - Update community servers to latest version.
+ - Update community servers to the latest version.
- - Post in Announcements.
- - Retrospectives
+ - Schedule a retrospective.
- - Confirm PMs are aware of dates
+ - Confirm PMs are aware of upcoming cloud release dates and feature complete dates.